Bola de Neve Church

-Bola de Neve Church (Note: Literally Snowball Church) is a Brazilian neopentecostal church that was founded in São Paulo in 1999 by pastor, writer and former surfer Rinaldo Luiz de Seixas Pereira (April 15, 1972 – November 17, 2024), colloquially known as "Apóstolo (Note: Or, in English, Apostle) Rina" or "AP", who also served as the church's president from its inception until his controversial suspension in June 2024 due to accusations of domestic violence.
+Bola de Neve Church (Note: Literally Snowball Church) is a neopentecostal church founded in São Paulo, Brazil in 1999 by pastor, writer and former surfer Rinaldo Luiz de Seixas Pereira (April 15, 1972 – November 17, 2024), colloquially known as "Apóstolo (Note: Or, in English, Apostle) Rina" or "AP", who also served as the church's president from its inception until his controversial suspension in June 2024 due to accusations of domestic violence.

 Unlike most churches, its initial goal was to appeal to a young, informal audience, focusing on (but not limited to) enthusiasts of the surf culture.
 The church also seeks to maintain its image associated with the practice of extreme sports such as surfing, skateboarding, running and cycling, among others, and many of its temples have decorations inspired by such sports.
-As of 2024, Bola de Neve has over 560 temples and cells both in Brazil and in other 34 countries around the world, and has attracted celebrities such as surfer Gabriel Medina, actors Fernanda Vasconcellos, Guilherme Berenguer and Monique Evans, politicians Alexandre Frota and Cabo Daciolo, gymnast Diego Hypólito, and former Charlie Brown Jr. drummer Renato Pelado.
+As of 2024, Bola de Neve has over 560 temples and cells both in Brazil and in other 34 countries around the world, and has attracted celebrities such as surfer Gabriel Medina, actors Fernanda Vasconcellos, Guilherme Berenguer and Monique Evans, politicians Alexandre Frota and Cabo Daciolo, gymnast Diego Hypólito, former Charlie Brown Jr. drummer Renato Pelado, and television presenter Yudi Tamashiro.